Raising your legs bent at the knees. Hanging Leg Raises

 • Place your hands in front of your chest.

 • Slowly bend your knees.
 Ideally, your thighs should be parallel to the floor.
-But if this is not possible, just bend your legs to the extent that your physical fitness allows.
+But if this is not possible, simply bend your legs to the extent that your physical fitness allows.

-• Keep your back straight and your knees out to the side (you may want to bring them together, but don't give in to that urge).
+• Keep your back straight and your knees out to the side (you may be tempted to bring them together, but resist the urge).

 • Hold the pose for 15 breaths and then slowly return to the starting position.